SAP/ui5-typescript/README.md

 ### How to develop custom controls in TypeScript?
 There is [documentation](https://github.com/SAP-samples/ui5-typescript-helloworld/blob/custom-controls/README.md) and sample code in the ["custom-controls" branch of the Hello World application](https://github.com/SAP-samples/ui5-typescript-helloworld/tree/custom-controls) which explains how custom controls can be implemented in TypeScript within UI5 applications.
 It makes use of a [tool for generating TypeScript interfaces for the control API](https://github.com/SAP/ui5-typescript/tree/main/packages/ts-interface-generator) which has been [released via npm](https://www.npmjs.com/package/@ui5/ts-interface-generator) in alpha state.
 There is also a sample project that demonstrates how flull-fledged [control libraries can be developed in TypeScript](https://github.com/SAP-samples/ui5-typescript-control-library).

+### How to use third-party libraries from npm in UI5 apps?
+Third-part libraries written for running in a browser environment can be easily used with very natural `npm install` and `import <moduleName> from 'dependencyName'`, resulting in code completion for those libraries and automatic transpiling into UI5's own AMD-like module format.
+[Exercise 8 of the TypeScript tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial/tree/main/exercises/ex8) shows how this is done, including the required setup of the [ui5-tooling-modules](https://www.npmjs.com/package/ui5-tooling-modules) extension for the UI5 tooling.

 ### How to test in TypeScript?
 This topic is not covered by samples and documentation yet.
 While using qunit is straightforward, the OPA APIs cause a few difficulties for which suitable solutions are still being worked on.